medhavipande18/SpeakingBot-MLOps/README.md

 - **RAG Architecture**: 8Implements Retrieval-Augmented Generation where the top-k matched chunks from FAISS are used as context for query response.<br>
 - **Model Validation**: Validates RAG responses via semantic similarity against expected answers and monitors accuracy over time.<br>
 - **Bias Detection**: Applies slice-based evaluation using Fairlearn, checking semantic bias across dimensions like rating or category.<br>
+- **Notifications**: Alert is sent to slack in case of bias checks or model failures.
+- **Rollback Mechanism**: In case the newly trained model performs worse than the previous model.
 - **CI/CD Automation**: Uses GitHub Actions to trigger model indexing, validation, and deployment workflows.<br>
 - **Dockerized Backend**: Flask backend containerized for reproducibility and Cloud Run deployment.<br>